 Wider connections with family

-In general terms, where parents separate there is an understood acceptance that children benefit from relations with wider family connections and that generally these connections will be maintained upon separation by the parent with their own family during the period of time that the child is in their care.
+In general terms, where parents separate there is an understood acceptance that children benefit from relationships with wider family connections and that generally these connections will be maintained upon separation by the parent with their own family during the period of time that the child is in their care.

 Lodging an application